-DavidsonMorris are experienced employment law specialists offering guidance and support to employers in relation to all aspects of the right to be accompanied and wider disciplinary and grievance issues in the workplace.
+DavidsonMorris’ employment law specialists offer guidance and support to employers in relation to all aspects of the right to be accompanied and wider disciplinary and grievance issues in the workplace.

-We work with employers to support with robust and fair procedures for dealing with discipline at work, including drafting and reviewing disciplinary and grievance policies, delivering training to HR, managers and supervisors on how to handle disciplinary matters and guidance on specific cases.
+We work with employers to support robust and fair procedures for dealing with grievances and disciplinaries at work, including drafting and reviewing disciplinary and grievance policies, delivering training to HR, managers and supervisors on how to handle disciplinary matters, and giving guidance on specific circumstances.

 If you have a question or need help with a disciplinary or grievance issue, contact us.

 Right to be accompanied: FAQs

 Can an employee be accompanied to an investigation meeting?